 For the cake

 - Adjust an oven rack to the middle position and preheat the oven to 350F [180C].
-Grease eight or nine 4 in [10 cm] springform pans or cake pans, and line the bottom with parchment (if using cake pans, see note).
+Grease eight or nine 4 in [10 cm] springform pans or cake pans, and line the bottom with parchment (if using 4 inch cake pans, or if you'd like to make it in a 9×13 pan, see note).
 Place the pans on a large sheet pan.

 - In a medium bowl, whisk together the flour, baking powder, cinnamon, baking soda, salt, ginger, nutmeg, and cloves.